jovotech/jovo-framework/docs/unit-testing.md

   });

   expect(output).toEqual([{
-    message: 'Do you like Pizza?',
+    message: 'Do you like pizza?',
     quickReplies: ['yes', 'no'],
     listen: true,
   }]);